au-williams/docker-discord-bot/readme.md

 </details>

 These are the JavaScript files in the `plugins` folder.
 JSON files of the same name are their config files.
-These plugins may have their own config files that must be updated before they can start ...
+These plugins may have their own config files with required fields that must be updated before they can start.

 <details>